Better Energy, Better Communities.

 SafetyPrevent thousands of injuries and deaths a year from kerosene-caused fires and accidental ingestion by young children.

-After six successful years at Ashoka, Abu started Village Energy in 2010 with Roey Rosenblith to distribute locally assembled solar systems which saw a lot of early traction and developed great partnerships with local microfinance institutions.
-However, they saw many people with solar systems that had been broken for months with nowhere to get a repair service or spare parts.
-Their inability to get any help destroyed their faith in the market, making it difficult to increase the adoption rate.
+After six successful years at Ashoka, Abu started Village Energy in 2009 with Roey Rosenblith to distribute locally assembled solar systems, eventually transitioning to distributing and installing 3rd party systems.
+During this time, they saw how the lack of servicing options in rural areas was eroding trust in solar, and discouraging entire communities from investing in new solar products.
 In 2014 Village Energy pivoted to address this gap, which has resulted in a new model that can finally solve this big bottleneck in bringing energy access to rural Africa.

 Village Energy Limited